 Physical Coins

-For a premium touch, some people present metal or plastic coins that conceal a private key, sometimes beneath a holographic seal.
-These make for impressive keepsakes.
+Some people give metal or plastic coins that conceal a private key, sometimes protected with a seal.
+These can be attractive keepsakes, but the underlying access method is what matters.

-Treat physical coins as novelty or short-term storage only.
-Move the funds to cold storage promptly and dispose of the coin unless it has intrinsic value as a precious-metal item.
+Physical coins should be treated as novelty or short-term storage.
+Transfer the funds to cold storage promptly and keep the access credentials secure.
+Discard the coin afterward unless it has intrinsic value as a collectible or precious-metal item.

 How Are Cryptocurrency Gifts Taxed?

-Transferring a crypto gift typically is not taxable by itself if it stays within the annual gift tax exclusion.
-Tax reporting generally comes into play when the recipient sells and realizes a capital gain or loss, which the Internal Revenue Service classifies accordingly.
+Transferring crypto as a gift is usually not taxable by itself for the donor when it remains within the annual gift tax exclusion.
+Tax reporting typically becomes relevant when the recipient sells and realizes a capital gain or loss.
+In the U.S., the Internal Revenue Service generally treats these outcomes as capital gains or losses under applicable rules.

-Profits on sales within one year are short-term and taxed as ordinary income.
-Holdings sold after a year qualify for long-term capital gains rates, which are generally lower.
+Profits from sales held for one year or less are generally considered short-term and taxed as ordinary income.
+Assets sold after more than one year may qualify for long-term capital gains rates, which are often lower.

-The recipient’s cost basis usually carries over from the donor.
-For example, if you bought a coin for $100 and the recipient later sells it for $500, the taxable gain is measured from that original $100 basis, assuming standard rules apply.
+The recipient’s cost basis often carries over from the donor under standard gift rules.
+For instance, if you buy a coin for $100 and the recipient later sells it for $500, the taxable gain is commonly measured from that original $100 basis (subject to applicable rules).

-Capital losses are realized only if the sale price is below both the original purchase price and the fair market value at the time of the gift.
-If a loss occurs, filers can generally deduct up to $3,000 against ordinary income; married filing separately can typically deduct up to $1,500 each.
+Capital losses are generally realized only if the sale price is below both the donor’s original purchase price and the fair market value at the time of the gift.
+If a loss occurs, deductibility rules can vary; in the U.S., individuals may generally deduct up to $3,000 against ordinary income, and married filing separately may have different limits.

 Can I Gift Cryptocurrency?

 Yes.
-You can purchase a crypto gift card from participating retailers or buy assets on a regulated exchange and transfer them to the recipient’s wallet address.
+You can buy a crypto gift card from participating issuers or purchase crypto on a regulated exchange and send it to the recipient’s wallet address.

 How Do You Send Cryptocurrency to Someone?

-In most cases, you sign in to your wallet or exchange account, enter the recipient’s wallet address, specify the amount, and confirm the transaction.
+In most cases, you sign in to your wallet or exchange account, enter the recipient’s wallet address and amount, then confirm the transaction by reviewing the details carefully.

 How Do I Gift a Crypto Wallet?